Yannis-98/yannis-98.github.io/index.md

 <u>Sept 2020 - Jan 2021</u>

 <div style="text-align: justify">The aim is to dimension a propeller from a dirigible-type drone intended for indoor aerial evolution in the large ENSAM lecture hall.
 Initially, the drone will be a communication tool enabling images to be transmitted or carried autonomously and securely.
 Then, it can be modified to allow inspection or control of structures such as the vault of the large lecture hall.
-The airship has to move extremely slowly to respect these specifications because it will only be used as a communication tool.
+The airship must move extremely slowly to respect these specifications because it will only be used as a communication tool.
 Due to the type of UAV (dirigible), the UAV has to move thanks to the gas in the airship essentially.
 Propellers are only here to begin the movement.
 The aim is then to maximize the mechanical efficiency.
 I decided to develop a method to generate the most effective helix.
 By using using characteristic points from a blade I developed a parametric method by randomly modifying in a value interval the data of the helix.</div>
 <br>
 <center><a href="https://www.codecogs.com/eqnedit.php?latex=A_{j}^{i}=A_{0}^{i}&plus;F_{j}^{i}(X_{j}^{i})" target="_blank"><img src="https://latex.codecogs.com/gif.latex?A_{j}^{i}=A_{0}^{i}&plus;F_{j}^{i}(X_{j}^{i})" title="A_{j}^{i}=A_{0}^{i}+F_{j}^{i}(X_{j}^{i})" /></a></center>